jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Network-ACL-Configuration.md

 2. Select the subnets that need to be associated in the popup window.
 Click **OK** to associate the network ACL rule with the subnets.
 It takes effect immediately after the associating is completed;

-Note: A network ACL can be associated with multiple subnets, but a subnet can only be associated to one network ACL.
+    Note: A Network ACL can be associated with several Subnets while a Subnet can only be associated with one Network ACL.
+If you need to configure ACL rules supporting IPv6, you need to associate it with IPv6 Subnet

 ![](/image/Networking/Virtual-Private-Cloud/Operation-Guide/Network-ACL-Configuration/Step4.png)